Paint the Town Green

 1. Forget what you think you know about Manhattan.
 Say goodbye to city congestion with a walk in 67-acre Fort Tryon Park.
 Then take in medieval art and architecture and sweeping views of the city up at the The Cloisters, a branch of the Metropolitan Museum in the park’s northern reaches.
 Refuel with a late lunch (or check weekend hours for brunch) next door at eco-romantic New Leaf Restaurant & Bar.
 Technically, this date’s “on Manhattan,” but it feels so far off we let it slide.
 Fort Tryon Park: Riverside Dr to Broadway, W 192 St to Dyckman St, Washington Heights; The Cloisters: 99 Margaret Corbin Drive, Fort Tryon Park; New Leaf Restaurant & Bar: 1 Margaret Corbin Drive, Fort Tryon Park

 3. Head to the Bronx to charm your date with the three B’s: biking, botany and bakeries.
 Go together by bike, or carry on the subway if you’re looking for a shorter cycle.
-New York Botanical Garden is hosting a Mother’s Day Weekend Garden Party ($10/person regular admission; $25/person for exhibition and all garden pass).
+New York Botanical Garden is always hosting some leafy levee, from concerts and cocktail parties to Tai Chi classes to learning about poisonous and healing plants.
 Less than a mile away, you can eat your way through Arthur Avenue, the borough’s Little Italy.
 Go casual with a daytime pastry-deli crawl, or wait ‘til the sun sets for a little Lady and the Tramp action at Salernitan Roberto Pacuillo’s Roberto Restaurant.
 For something a touch more casual, try Zero Otto Nove, Chef Pacuillo’s newer outpost where Neapolitan pizza, calzones and other Salerno specialties steal the show.
 New York Botanical Garden: 2900 Southern Blvd., Bronx; Roberto Restaurant: 603 Crescent Ave., Bronx; Zero Otto Nove: 2357 Arthur Ave., Bronx